rails-sqlserver/tiny_tds/README.md

 It should find the platform-specific gem.

-You can also avoid getting the platform-specific gem if you want to compile FreeTDS yourself:
+You can also avoid getting the platform-specific gem if you want to compile FreeTDS and supporting libraries yourself:

 ```shell
 gem install tiny_tds --platform ruby